 I actually had one friend argue, “A prenuptial agreement is the most romantic thing you can ask for, since it entirely takes money out of the equation.”
 Whether people agree with her, is something else altogether.
 But it is a viewpoint to consider.

 Who should have a prenuptial agreement?

 How to approach the subject with your future spouse

 Be up front.
 Mention the topic of prenuptial agreement early on so it’s not a surprise once you reach engagement.
 Make sure the agreement is drafted in advance, so the court cannot make the case that one party was coerced into the contract prior to the marriage; thus it might not be upheld in court.

-Smith & Howard Wealth Management works with our clients to create a complete financial plan, including a detailed outline of all assets, investments and liabilities.
+Smith and Howard Wealth Management works with our clients to create a complete financial plan, including a detailed outline of all assets, investments and liabilities.
 We can work with one or both parties to review this information prior to drafting a prenup agreement.
 Our advisors, in our role as your family CFO, can also connect you with an experienced attorney to walk you through the agreement process.
-Please call us at 404-874-6244 or email me.
+Please call us at 404-874-6244.

 Subscribe to our newsletter to get inside access to timely news, trends and insights from Smith and Howard Wealth Management.